 Students need to be sure they are completing units in a timely manner so that courses, particularly at the middle and Secondary level, can be completed in one year.
-Students and teachers should adhere to the minimum unit completion guidelines:
+Students and teachers should adhere to the minimum unit completion guidelines.
+AP courses may differ.